This is guest blog that appeared on Key Ministry.

 Mental health community support in the church is on the rise and this changes the whole game!
 As we see more and more influential church leaders share their personal or family experience, the conversation is beginning to take shape in the church.
 We’re beginning to see a turning of the tide.
 We’ve not fully arrived with the change we want to see and there are some leaders who are stuck in stigma and completely resistant.
 However I am encouraged because we are busy working with many churches, ministries, and organizations all over the world.
 I have hope!

 How did these churches, ministries, and organizations get there?
-Here are five steps how churches are beginning to make progress to launching real and solid mental health support.
+Here are five steps how churches are beginning to find solutions and launching solid mental health support.

 1. Education to Realize the Need.
 Church leaders first take the time in their leadership meetings to be educated.
 They bring in a professional or organization representative to have the overall education and the honest conversation about mental illness.
 They start to see the need and make the connection within their ministry programs.
 Eventually, this leads to training the staff with education and tools.